As the financial center of the Middle East, opening a bank account in the United Arab Emirates is incredibly easy. This helpful guide explains all.

 How to open bank accounts for children in the Emirates

 UAE Central Bank regulations state that only individuals over the age of 21 may open bank accounts.
 An 18-year-old may open their own account only if they are employed by a government or semi-government entity.
-Under those ages, children require assistance from their parent or guardian.
+Under those ages, children require assistance from a parent or guardian.

 It’s important to note that UAE Central Bank regulations only permit fathers to open bank accounts for their children, as they are deemed to be their natural guardians or custodians in line with Sharia law.
 Mothers, even if they are legal guardians, cannot open accounts for their children.
 Once an account has been set up on behalf of a minor by the father, the father can then provide a Power of Attorney so that the mother can manage the account on an ongoing basis without the father being present.